-The Training Facility requires modules and user applications to be containerized and integrated with the DEEP Platform API (see Section 6.1.4 for details) in order to expose their functionality.
-The training system will exploit the existing resources that are integrated with https://marketplace.eosc-portal.eu/services/deepaas-training-facility it (OpenStack, Kubernetes, Apache Mesos or HPC systems), through the INDIGO PaaS Orchestrator (see also Section 6.3.3 for details).
+The Training Facility requires modules and user applications to be containerised and integrated with the DEEP Platform API (see Section 6.1.4 for details) in order to expose their functionality.
+The training system will exploit the existing resources that are integrated with it (OpenStack, Kubernetes, Apache Mesos or HPC systems), through the INDIGO PaaS Orchestrator (discussed in Section 6.3.3).